arya982003/Translator_api/readme.txt

         node server.js

-Send a POST request to the " /translate"  endpoint with a JSON body
+Send a POST request to the " localhost:3000/translate " with a JSON body ex=
+{
+    "text": "Hello, how are you?"
+}

 Dependencies: